zelenushechka/observability-demo/README.md

 # observability-demo
-Datadog deployment guide for EKS cluster
+Datadog deployment guide for EKS cluster on AWS cloud

+Prerequinments:
+- Docker
+- Helm
+- Kubectl

+Create trial account at https://www.datadoghq.com/.
+It can be used for 14 days.

-step-by-step guide to achieve infrastructure with datadog from scratch Amazon EKS.
-Create cluster, you can use everything default.
-Create node group, you can leave default settings login to you cluster: aws eks --profile reply_aws (specify profile) --region eu-central-1 update-kubeconfig --name datadog (your cluster name)
+Create cluster, you can leave everything by default.
+Create node group, you can leave default settings

+Login to you cluster:
+aws eks --profile reply_aws --region eu-central-1 update-kubeconfig --name datadog #make sure you are using your own region, profile and cluster name

 helm repo add datadog https://helm.datadoghq.com helm install datadog-operator datadog/datadog-operator kubectl create secret generic datadog-secret --from-literal api-key=***(use your own api-key) create file datadog-agent.yaml with content:
 apiVersion: datadoghq.com/v2alpha1
 kind: DatadogAgent
 metadata: